-Ivor MacAskill is a live artist and theatre-maker based in Glasgow, UK, creating both solo performance work and collaborative projects as artistic director of Fish And Game and as co-creator of The Polar Bears.
+Ivor MacAskill is a live artist and theatre-maker based in Glasgow, UK, creating both solo performance work and collaborative projects as artistic director co-creator of The Polar Bears and one half of Cade & MacAskill.
 His highly original works are entertaining and experimental both in content and form, straddling theatre, live art and visual art.
 There is a particular focus on creating innovative work for children and their adults in a range of settings and contexts.

 Current projects include STUD, a solo performance for adults exploring masculinity, gender, DIY and Horses, which has toured to London, Dublin and Auckland; MOOT MOOT created with Rosana Cade and Yas Clarke; and The Polar Bears Go Up! a children’s show created with Fiona Manson, directed by Lee Lyford and a co-production with The Unicorn Theatre which is a funny and adventurous show for 2-5s made in April 2016 and is now touring internationally.